 VP: And what kind of activities take place there?

 P: Cultural work and practice is central to the CHAZ.
 In the first days, a central activity was the painting of a Black Lives Matter mural on the street by local artists.
 There’s a free library (“Pay the Fee”) and bookstands on the street going up and down Pine, legal aid.
 Graffiti and street art are everywhere you turn, and are visual chronicles of the struggle that’s taken place.
-There’s a vigil to those killed by police, both near and afar, in the main intersection of the CHAZ, off 11th and Pine.
+There’s a vigil for those killed by police, both near and afar, in the main intersection of the CHAZ, off 11th and Pine.
 More recently, one of the wooden road dividers recently put in place by the Seattle Department of Transportation (a fiercely disputed move), artists have drawn murals dedicated to black trans women killed by police.

-There’s a bunch of community support groups focusing on harm reduction.
+There are a bunch of community support groups focusing on harm reduction.
 There’s a “People’s Community Clinic” that’s been set up.
 There is an interfaith booth set up, there’s a conversation cafe, just to talk to people individually about issues going on, about racial injustice in America.
 And then there’s Cal Anderson Park.

 VP: But are there working groups?
 Is this basically happening through those groups and organizations that use the space, or out of the working groups that have emerged from the space itself?